dokester/BayesicFitting/docs/Dimensions.md

 <a name="allowed"></a>
-**Allowed Space** is the part of prior space where the log Likelihood is larger than a certain value of the log( likelihood ), called lowLogL.
+**Allowed Space** is the part of prior space where the log Likelihood is larger than a certain value of the log( likelihood ), called lowL.
 Wandering walkers are allowed to move anywhere within its constraints.

 <a name="forbidden"></a>